London property no longer looks so safe

 As investors feel calmer about the world in general, they are looking more closely at London property holdings.

-"I cannot help but conclude that London is in bubble territory," said Ben Habib, Chief Executive of First Property Group (FSTP.L), which owns British and Polish real estate.
+"I cannot help but conclude that London is in bubble territory," said Ben Habib, Chief Executive of First Property Group, which owns British and Polish real estate.

 "The returns available are very low and capital values vulnerable to a shock."

-Commercial property deals reached nearly 21 billion pounds last year, according to research group Real Capital Analytics.
+Commercial property deals reached nearly 21 billion pounds ($33 billion) last year, according to research group Real Capital Analytics.
 That was double the amount for Paris and four times Berlin.

 Over 64 percent of money coming into the market was from abroad - up from 61 percent in 2011 and 55 percent in 2010.